Stephen King Blasts Trump’s Border Wall: ‘F**k Your Vanity Project, Do Something Good For Once’

 — Mashable (@mashable) December 13, 2018

 Prior to his latest tweets about the border wall, King’s fierce criticism of the president had been well-documented in previous reports.
-As previously reported by Newsweek, the famed novelist called Trump a “chickens**t” for not visiting any of the active combat zones where American soldiers are often at risk, while also calling him out for his critical remarks against late senator John McCain and his tour of duty in Vietnam and retired Navy admiral William McRaven, who led the 2011 mission to kill Osama bin Laden.
+As previously reported by Newsweek, the famed novelist called Trump a “chickens**t” for not visiting any of the active combat zones where American soldiers are often at risk, while also calling him out for his critical remarks against late Senator John McCain and his tour of duty in Vietnam and retired Navy Admiral William McRaven, who led the 2011 mission to kill Osama bin Laden.
 Around the same time, King also called for Trump’s impeachment following his defense of the United States’ relationship with Saudi Arabia in the aftermath of journalist Jamal Khashoggi’s murder.

 Likewise, one of Stephen King’s iconic characters was referenced by California Lieutenant Governor Gavin Newsom earlier this year, as he took to Twitter in September to respond to Trump’s comments about him being a “clown from California” who wants to give free healthcare, education, and other benefits to illegal immigrants.
-According to a previous report from the Inquisitr, Newsom called Trump’s remarks “interesting,” considering they come from someone who is “literally locking up kids” like Pennywise, the villainous clown from King’s 1986 novel, It.
+According to a previous report from the Inquisitr, Newsom called Trump’s remarks “interesting,” considering they come from someone who is “literally locking up kids” like Pennywise, the villainous clown from King’s 1986 novel It.